Uphold and SALT Announce Platform Integration to Seamlessly Connect 1.65M Uphold Users to SALT’s Crypto-Backed Loans

+Tell us a bit about your background.
+How and when did you become involved in the blockchain/cryptocurrency space?
 I’ve had quite a few years of trading experience overall.
 I started out trading on the US Stock Exchange over 10 years ago.
 Following that, I worked in real estate, building homes and flipping houses.
 I’ve always been a tech junkie, but I never really had a good place to put my knowledge and skills to work.
 Eventually one of my buddies asked me if I’d ever heard of Bitcoin, and while I was really interested in the technology, it didn’t make any sense to me at the time because I didn’t take the time to understand it.
 I started doing some research on it in 2016 and in early 2017 I decided to go ahead and take a chance on cryptocurrencies, and spent my life savings to start mining.
 I’m so glad I did because I’ve been so much better off because of it, and I’m able to contribute to an ecosystem that really resonates with me as a person.

 Throughout the past couple of years, we’ve found there’s a strong need for proof of work and proof of stake, especially right now in the current markets for a lot of the smaller coins.
 They need more infrastructure built around them.
 Based on this research, I founded Elite Mining Inc. in late 2017.
 The business is profitable, but at the end of the day, the most important thing is that we’re able to provide security for blockchains.
 This market is ever-evolving and we’re looking forward to seeing where it goes.

+Given your company focuses on clean mining, can you tell us about what that entails and why you decided to go that direction?
 The current narrative around mining is that it’s going to harm the planet in the future — I’m really focused on not only squashing this notion, but on becoming the leader in clean and profitable mining.
 Bitcoin is sound money, and for our new cryptosphere to really lead the next generation of miners, we have to be focused on both reducing emissions and securing Dnet blockchains.

 The sentiment is that being green with clean / renewable energy ends up losing you profits, but prior to founding the company, we conducted about six months’ worth of due diligence before we chose the state in which we wanted all of our facilities to be located.
 We wanted to be located in a geographic area that would allow us to scale into the hundreds of megawatts range and simultaneously be nearly 100% clean in our energy consumption for POW and POS (Proof of Work and Proof of Stake).
 Specifically and what ultimately made our decision is the fact that Washington State is the leading hydroelectricity-producing state in the nation, without a close second, but yet inherently has some of the lowest electricity rates in the entire world.